Believe it or not, there are plastic-eating bacteria in our oceans and landfill sites munching away at our plastic pollution problem.

 There is also some evidence that may point to a wealth of undiscovered bacterial strains eating the plastics in the world’s oceans.

 The Case For Plastic-Eating Marine Bacteria.

 It has been estimated that there are typically about 40 million bacterial cells in a gram of soil.

 That’s a lot of bacteria.

-However, scientists from the University of Georgia estimate the number of bacteria on our planet to be five million trillion trillion!
+However, scientists from the University of Georgia estimate the number of bacteria on our planet to be five million trillions!

 Or in other words, there are more bacteria on earth than there are stars in the universe.

-It would therefore not be a huge leap to consider that marine bacteria, just like their land-bound counterparts, would evolve to eat plastics.
+Therefore, it would not be a huge leap to consider that marine bacteria, just like their land-bound counterparts, would evolve to eat plastics.